JiscMonitor/allapc/README.md

 Returns 201, and a Location header with the URL for the created object, plus a response body with the URL for the object

-#### Add a list of records

-**AuthNZ**: Authenticated User

-Create records in bulk either in the standard format or from a CSV

-    POST /list
-    Content-Type: application/json OR text/csv
-    [list of apc objects or csv]

-Returns 201 if all records can be successfully imported, or a 400 if any of the records could not be imported.

-In the event of success the response body contains a list of URLs to the created resources.

-*Note: in order to be fully REST compliant, we must provide a "list" resource upon which to carry out such bulk operations*

-*Note 2: lists of records must succeed or fail in bulk otherwise we require a complex return body to describe to the client what happened, and clients will need to be sufficiently advanced to handle such a return.
-As such, for simplicity we should require operations either clearly succeed or clearly fail, rather than some in-between state*

 ### Retrieve

 Mechanisms to retrieve APC data records